quynhquynh/visualization-kodit/README.md

 # FE Task: Data visualization

-Landing page displays data visualization of all apartments Implementing a form to search and filter apartments.
-Data widgets are modified after the form submited
+Landing page displays data visualization of all apartments.

+Implementing a form to search and filter apartments.
+Data widgets are modified after the form submited.

 ## Getting Started